Last Updated on by

 The machine has an integrated quality grinder, so you don't need another piece of equipment on your counter.

-A nice feature is the option to use beans, or ground coffee, for a variation.
+A nice feature is the option to use coffee beans, or ground coffee, for a variation.

-The Miele is the most expensive of the bunch, but the brewed coffee is amazing, and the unit is the most reliable of all - German built.
+The Miele is the most expensive combo coffee maker, but the brewed coffee is amazing, and the unit is the most reliable of all - German built.